 - Peace of mind knowing that the individual’s assets, property, and other items of value are distributed according to their wishes.

 - Establish an advanced health care directive.
 This is a legal document that specifies an individual’s wishes in the event they become incapacitated.
 It prevents family, physicians, and judges from making health care decisions for the individual.
 This can be a standalone document or part of the estate plan.

 - Establish a power of attorney.
 This legal document allows an individual to appoint a person to act for them in the event that they become incapacitated.
 The person chosen should be expected to put the other person’s needs and wishes ahead of their own.

-- Avoid costly and chaotic court battles among family members over assets, property, and even child custody
+- Avoid costly and chaotic court battles among family members over assets, property, and even child custody.

-If you require skilled legal assistance with creating a last will and testament, setting up a trust, or any other aspect of the estate planning process, do not hesitate to contact the New Jersey estates lawyers at Lyons & Associates, P.C.
+If you require skilled legal assistance with creating a last will and testament, setting up a trust, or any other aspect of the estate planning process, do not hesitate to contact the New Jersey estate lawyers at Lyons & Associates, P.C.
 Our dedicated legal team will work closely with you to ensure that your affairs are in order, that your loved ones are cared for, and that your legacy is protected.
-To schedule an initial consultation, call us at 908-575-9777 or contact us online.
+To schedule a free consultation, call us at 908-575-9777 or contact us online.
 Located in Somerville and Morristown, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.